State may require visitors to bring dirt

 "Florida is nothing but a big sandbar," said Kellersoll.
 "If we do nothing to protect it from erosion that is being exacerbated by it sinking, it—and we—will soon disappear."

 Over the past 16 years, a demonstration project has been conducted near Vero Beach on Florida's east coast.
-The results of that study, conducted by the geological consulting firm of Itsall, Stone & Clay, found that if every one of the roughly 47 million visitors who enters Florida each year were to bring with them seven pounds of dirt, in just 12 years, the state would have enough material to increase its elevation nearly four feet.
-(See photos above.)
+The results of that study, conducted by the geological consulting firm of Itsall, Stone & Clay, found that if every one of the roughly 47 million visitors who enters Florida each year were to bring with them seven pounds of dirt, in just 12 years the state would have enough material to increase its elevation nearly four feet.
+(See photos below.)